antonbabenko/pre-commit-terraform/README.md

         - --tf-init-args=-lockfile=readonly
     ```

 3. It may happen that Terraform working directory (`.terraform`) already exists but not in the best condition (eg, not initialized modules, wrong version of Terraform, etc.).
-To solve this problem, you can find and delete all `.terraform` directories in your repository:
+To solve this problem, you can delete broken `.terraform` directories in your repository:

+    ```yaml
+    - id: terraform_validate
+      args:
+        - --hook-config=--retry-once-with-cleanup=true     # Boolean. true or false
+    ```

+    If `--retry-once-with-cleanup=true`, then in each failed directory the `.terraform` directory will first be deleted before retrying once more.

+    An alternative solution is to find and delete all `.terraform` directories in your repository:

     ```bash
     echo "